jrnl-org/jrnl/docs/privacy-and-security.md

     have to use the template's file extension instead of `.jrnl`.

 Please see `:h <option>` in Neovim for more information about the options mentioned.

-## Plausible deniability

-You may be able to hide the contents of your journal behind a layer of encryption, but if someone has access to your configuration file, then they can figure out that you have a journal, where that journal file is, and when you last edited it.
-With a sufficient power imbalance, someone may be able to force you to unencrypt it through non-technical means.

-## Spying

-While `jrnl` can protect against unauthorized access to your journal entries while it isn't open, it cannot protect you against an unsafe computer/location.
-For example:

-- Someone installs a keylogger, tracking what you type into your journal.
-- Someone watches your screen while you write your entry.
-- Someone installs a backdoor into `jrnl` or poisons your journal into revealing your entries.

-## Saved Passwords

-When creating an encrypted journal, you'll be prompted as to whether or not you want to "store the password in your keychain."
-This keychain is accessed using the [Python keyring library](https://pypi.org/project/keyring/), which has different behavior depending on your operating system.

-In Windows, the keychain is the Windows Credential Manager (WCM), which can't be locked and can be accessed by any other application running under your username.
-If this is a concern for you, you may not want to store your password.

 ## Notice any other risks?